Bobby Witt Jr. Player Props: Royals vs. Mets

-On Wednesday, Bobby Witt Jr. (batting .364 in his past 10 games) and the Kansas City Royals face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (.432 on-base percentage in past 10 games, 130 points above season-long percentage), battle starter Carlos Carrasco and the New York Mets at Kauffman Stadium, Thursday at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Mets.
+He strung together two hits (going 2-for-4 with an RBI) in his last game against the Mets.

 Bobby Witt Jr. Game Info & Props vs. the Mets